 You may also view a graph of daily, weekly, and monthly active user counts:

 To understand your signup conversion funnel, you can view a number of events related to the Account Kit login flow.
-These events include confirmations sent:
+These events include notifications sent:

 Conversions (how many people enter the login flow, and how many complete it:

-Finally, you may view counts of raw login events, including impressions (times an email address or phone number form was shown), opens (times a notification was acted upon), and completions (times the login flow was completed).
+Finally, you may view counts of activities, including Views, Login Starts, Login Attempts, and Successful Logins.
 Optionally, these events may be filtered by channel (iOS or Android) or login type (email or phone):

 Aggregate demographic data for users is available, including gender, country, and language: